HAQ-NAWAZ-MALIK/Projects-2025/test.md

 Next, we applied **feature engineering** techniques, including dimensionality reduction (PCA), feature selection (filter-based and wrapper-based methods), and encoding categorical variables.
 If the dataset had imbalanced classes, we addressed it using appropriate resampling methods.

 For **predictive modeling**, we trained and evaluated **Linear Regression and Decision Tree models**, assessing their performance using metrics like MAE, MSE, and R-squared.
-We documented each step, including key observations and justifications for our decisions.